hharshith2904/EduTrack/CODE_OF_CONDUCT.md

 This Code of Conduct outlines expected behavior for users of the student feedback management application, emphasizing respect, constructive feedback, and responsible use of the platform to foster a positive and productive environment.
+> You cannot have a proud and chivalrous spirit if your conduct is mean and paltry.
 ## Code of Conduct for Student Feedback Management Application
 ### Our Commitment
 As a community, we are committed to creating a respectful and inclusive environment where all users can contribute their feedback constructively and productively.
 We pledge to treat each other with dignity and respect, regardless of background, experience, or opinion.